apparebit/diaphanous/codebook.md

 A disclosure record may include the following properties:

   * `brands`: a list of strings naming subsidiary platforms
+  * `sources`: a list of strings with the URLs of transparency disclosures
   * `comments`: a list of strings with human-readable comments
-  * `sources`: a list of strings with the URLs of transparency disclosures

-  * `row_index`: the string `period` or `platform`
   * `columns`: a list of strings serving as column labels
+  * `schema`: a dictionary mapping column labels to their types
   * `rows`: a list of row records with the row labels and cell data
-  * `nonintegers`: a list of strings naming columns with floating point values

 All properties are optional.
-Since `row_index`, `columns`, `rows`, and `nonintegers` encode the same table, a disclosure record contains either none or all of them.
-To avoid clutter, the record may omit the `nonintegers` if the table does not contain floating point numbers.
+Since `columns`, `schema`, and `rows` encode the same table, a disclosure record contains either none or all of them.
+Valid schema types are `int`, `float`, and `string`.
+To avoid clutter, integer columns need not be included and the schema may be omitted altogether if all columns contain integers.

 ### 3.3 Encoding: Row Records

 A row record has one or two properties:

- 1. The first, mandatory property has the row index entry as key and the list of cells as value.
-Each cell contains either `null`, an integer, or a floating point number.
+ 1. The first, mandatory property has the row label as key and the list of cells as value.

+    The row label determines the period, i.e., a year, half-year, or quarter.
+    Like other periods, years are written as strings.
+Half-years are written as the year followed by a space and `H1` or `H2`.
+Quarters are written as the year followed by a space and `Q1`, `Q2`, `Q3`, or `Q4`.

+    Each cell contains either `null`, an integer, a floating point number, or string.
+Note that a floating point column may contain integer cells as well as string cells formatted as follows.

     To preserve information presented as "*x*% out of *y* entities," a floating point value can also be written as a string with format "`F / 100 * N`,"